 Following is the list of campus and city universities in UK:

 Campus vs City University in UK: Facilities & Accommodation

 While the two can be very different from each other, they surely come up with their own set of pros and cons.
 In campus life, all students and facilities are put up in one area.
 It is usually seen as a country-like setting.
-Campus-based universities in the UK offer on-campus accommodation to all its students; living on the campus is an excellent way to be an integral part of the campus activities, societies and events.
+Campus-based universities in the UK offer on-campus accommodation to all their students; living on campus is an excellent way to be an integral part of the campus activities, societies and events.

-On the other hand, the city-based campuses, like UCL or the University of Leeds, campuses and facilities can be found in different parts of the cities.
+On the other hand, city-based campuses, like UCL or the University of Leeds, campuses and facilities can be found in different parts of the cities.
 Students can choose between on-campus accommodation or find private accommodation close to their universities in nearby cities.
 City-based universities in the UK allow students to experience the fast-paced, cultural life of global cities.

 Check out: Requirements to Study in the UK

-Life at Campus-Based University
+Life at a Campus-Based University

-Life at City-Based University
+Life at a City-Based University

-With all the stresses that city life can bring, most cities have plenty of green spaces to relax in and try new restaurants.
+With all the stresses that city life can bring, most cities have plenty of green spaces to relax and try new restaurants.
 It even helps the student to live individually and manage his/her life according to them.

 Whether it is City vs Campus University in the UK is a personal decision; it just comes down to what you want to get from your time at university.
 For more exciting content, follow Leverage Edu on Facebook, Instagram, Twitter and Youtube.